-If the losses attributable to the minority interest of third parties exceed the minority interest of third parties in the equity of the consolidated companies, the difference and any further losses are charged in full to Unica Groep BV, unless and insofar as the holder of the minority interest has an obligation and can bear the said losses.
-If the consolidated companies subsequently record profits, those profits accrue in full to Unica Groep BV until the losses borne by Unica Groep BV have been recouped.
+If the losses attributable to the minority interest of third parties exceed the minority interest of third parties in the equity of the consolidated companies, the difference and any further losses are charged in full to Unica Groep BV, unless and insofar as the holder of the minority interest has an obligation and is able to bear said losses.
+If the consolidated companies subsequently record profits, these profits accrue in full to Unica Groep BV until the losses borne by Unica Groep BV have been recouped.

-The provision for guarantee commitments is included for the estimated costs expected to result from current guarantee commitments as at the balance sheet date on account of the goods and services supplied.
+The provision for guarantee commitments is included in the estimated costs expected to result from current guarantee commitments as at the balance sheet date arising from the goods and services supplied.
 Guarantee claims are charged to this provision.
 A provision is included for the long-service payments payable to employees in the future.
-The calculation takes account of the length of employment to date, employees’ ages and the expected attrition in employees, while allowing for the specific nature of the long-service scheme and the social security charges.
-The long-service payment is attributed in proportion to the length of employment, and the present value calculated using a discount rate of 5%.
+The calculation takes account of the length of service to date, employees’ ages and the expected employee turnover, while allowing for the specific nature of the long-service scheme and social security charges.
+The long-service payment is attributed in proportion to the length of service, and the present value calculated using a discount rate of 5%.

-A liability is recognised for bonus schemes and profit-sharing based on the relevant performance schemes.
+A liability is included for bonus schemes and profit sharing based on the relevant performance schemes.
 The liability is included as such in the current liabilities.

-The loans and debts are initially recognised at their fair value and subsequently valued at their amortised cost.
+Loans and debts are initially included at their fair value and subsequently valued at their amortised cost price.

 Invoiced revenue refers to the amounts charged for goods and services supplied in the financial year.

-Share in result of non-consolidated companies in which there is a participating interest
+Share in the result of non-consolidated companies in which there is a participating interest

-The result recognised for participating interests over which significant influence is exercised in terms of the commercial and financial policy is the share attributable to the company of the result of the investee companies in question.
-This result is determined on the basis of the accounting principles applicable at Unica Groep BV for valuation and the determination of the result.
+The result included for participating interests over which significant influence is exercised in terms of the commercial and financial policy is the share of the result of the participating interests in question, attributable to the company.
+This result is determined on the basis of the accounting principles applicable at Unica Groep BV for valuation and determination of the result.
 In the case of participating interests over which no significant influence is exercised in terms of the commercial and financial policy, the dividend is treated as profit.
 It is included in the financial income and expenditure.

 Wages and salaries

-Unica Groep BV has various pension schemes.
-These schemes are financed by payments to pension administrators, i.e. insurance companies and sectoral pension funds.
+Unica Groep BV operates various pension schemes.
+These schemes are financed by payments to pension administrators, i.e. insurance companies with sectoral pension funds.
 The pension liabilities in the scheme with the sectoral pension fund are valued based on the ‘liability to the pension administrator’ approach.
-In this approach, the contributions payable to the pension administrator are recognised as expenditure in the profit and loss account.
+In this approach, the contributions payable to the pension administrator are included as expenditure in the profit and loss account.

-Based on the administration agreement, an assessment is made as to whether and, if so, what liabilities exist on the balance sheet date in addition to the payment of the annual contribution owed to the pension administrator.
-These additional liabilities, including any liabilities based on recovery plans of the pension administrator, result in expenditure for the company and are included as a provision in the balance sheet.
-Unica has an average salary scheme.
+Based on the administration agreement, an assessment is made as to whether and, if so, what liabilities exist at the balance sheet date, in addition to the payment of the annual contribution owed to the pension administrator.
+These additional liabilities, including any liabilities based on the recovery plans of the pension administrator, result in expenditure for the company and are included as a provision in the balance sheet.
+Unica operates an average salary scheme.

-At year-end 2020 (and 2019) there were no pension receivables and no liabilities other than the payment of the annual contribution payable to the pension administrator.
+At year-end 2021, there were no pension receivables and no liabilities other than the payment of the annual contribution payable to the pension administrator.